-I am a PhD candidate in bioinformatics, a first class honours graduate in computer engineering, a computer and electronics enthusiast, an open-source software developer and advocate, an avid traveller, a hiker, a singer, and an experimental cook.
-I have fifteen years of industry and academic experience developing software in C++ and a variety of scripting languages, including nine years developing high-performance distributed and parallel algorithms for genome sequence assembly, and six years developing embedded and real-time control systems.
-I have extensive experience developing portable software for POSIX systems such as Linux and macOS.
-When developing performance-critical software, I understand the hardware from the transistor up.
+I am a PhD graduate in bioinformatics, a first class honours graduate in computer engineering, an open-source software developer, an avid traveller, a singer, and an enthusiastic cook.
+I have sixteen years of industry and academic experience developing software in C++, Python, and R, including ten years developing high-performance parallel algorithms for genome sequence assembly, and six years developing embedded and real-time control systems.
+I developed ABySS 1.0, the first software tool to assemble a human genome from Illumina sequencing, as well as ABySS 2.0, the first assembler to reconstruct a twenty-gigabase conifer genome, seven times the size of the human genome.

-NSERC CGS-M and CGS-D scholarship student in bioinformatics.
+NSERC Canada Graduate Scholarship (CGS) student in bioinformatics.
+Published five papers as the first author.
+The memory-efficient genome sequence assembly tool ABySS 2.0 (2017) has received over 100 citations.
 Coursework in bioinformatics, statistics, machine learning, and genetics.
 GPA 4.26 (93%)